-Prerequisites: CWEB 104 or CWEB 105 or CWEB 106 or CPCA 161 or CS 134
+Prerequisites: CWEB 104 or CWEB 105 or CWEB 106 or CPCA 161 or (CS 134 or CIS 134)

 This course will cover the commands and techniques available to add functionality to Web pages using JavaScript.
 Topics to be covered include integrating JavaScript into an HTML file, creating pop-up windows, adding scrolling messages, validating forms and enhancing the use of image and form objects.
 1 hr. lecture/wk.